Wheel o' Feet

 - Even though Sonic's feet actually run in Super Smash Bros.
 Brawl, the animation also has blur effects that evoke the classic wheel as an homage.
 One of his taunts also has him performing the perplexingly figure-8-shaped Super Peelout from Sonic CD.

 - Several of the 3D games worked similar to Brawl in using blur effects in the animation of his normal running as an homage.
 Usually you wouldn't see this unless he was running the fastest he could possibly go, which generally meant Super Sneakers on a straightaway.
 The games are usually viewed from behind Sonic, making the effect largely impossible to detect most of the time.
+However, in Sonic Lost World, it's not only a lot more noticable, even when you look behind him, the blur now appears as part of Sonic's run animation (in the form of the returning Super Peel-Out, now acting as the running animation in addition to the technique he can perform).

 - An issue of the American comic had Sonic answering a fan letter about how he did it.
 He proceeded to demonstrate, only to hit a tree in the middle of it.

-- Simply walking in Wario Land 2 had this kind of animation where his feet would appear near his front, cycle to his back and sort of roll behind him looking very much like his body is in front of a wheel with feet stuck on them.
+- Simply walking in Wario Land II had this kind of animation where his feet would appear near his front, cycle to his back and sort of roll behind him looking very much like his body is in front of a wheel with feet stuck on them.

 - Chloe in Touch Detective does this, usually when put in a tight place by her own words.

-- Shy Guys from the Super Mario Bros series have a unique half-arc running animation.
+- Shy Guys from the Super Mario Bros. series have a unique half-arc running animation.

 - In Spyro the Dragon 2, Spyro's feet do this when he's using a Supercharge.